kkraoj/gee_subset/README.md

 	site, latitude, longitude.

 A padding value can be provided (-pd, --pad) so one can download a rectangular window of data padded x km in either direction around a particular location.
 This option is limited by the maximum pixels which GEE can export.
 For normal use (i.e. 1 to 2 km padding) this should not present a problem for most products.
+Be weary of using large padding as Google Earth Engine limits maximum computation of 300s.

 General help can be queried by calling:
 ```bash